Tag

 }

 Next we want to replace the Save Row action with a Trigger Automation action instead.
-Check Create a new automation, enter a name and check Do not display default notification.
+Follow the below steps to do this.

 The JavaScript binding for the tags field looks as follows: